This shoe startup’s immigrant founders have donated 135,000 masks—so far

 Entrepreneurship at risk

 The son of an Armenian immigrant, Ohanian says he’s had a front-row seat to the passion and commitment of the immigrant community his whole life.
-And he says that he sees it reflected in what Ali and Qasam are doing with Atoms.
+And he says that he sees it reflected in what Ali and Qasim are doing with Atoms.

 Alexis Ohanian